drewstake/sun-lab-access-system/README.md

-# sun-lab-access-system
+# SUN Lab Access System

-Desktop application for managing access to the SUN Lab using Python and SQLite.
+A desktop application to manage and track access to the Student Unix Network (SUN) Lab using Python and SQLite.